 Hardneck garlic varieties (Allium sativum var. ophioscorodon), as their name implies, are generally hardier than softneck varieties.
 Hardneck varieties are the best option for Northern gardeners.
 They are also the best choice if you want to enjoy garlic scapes in early summer: hardnecks are the only type that sends up a strong central stalk in spring.
-Hardneck varieties tend to form fewer cloves per bulb than softneck varieties, but they also are usually a bit larger.
+Hardneck varieties tend to form fewer cloves per bulb than softneck varieties, but they tend to be a bit larger.

 Purple stripe (obviously) can't be missed; its name says it all.
-The purple stripe and rocambole types are the hardiest, best for gardeners who live in the northeastern U.S. and Canada.
+The purple stripe and rocambole types are the hardiest.
+They are the best for gardeners who live in the northeastern U.S. and Canada.
 Gardeners who live in mild climates should have good luck with porcelain varieties.

 Hardnecks have more complex flavors than softneck varieties, with subtle flavors that reflect where they were grown.

 Softneck garlic varieties (Allium sativum var. sativum) are the best ones to grow if you live in a milder climate.
-They don't form scapes and generally form several small cloves per bulb.
+They don't form scapes and generally contain several small cloves per bulb.
 They mature more quickly than hardneck varieties.
 Softneck varieties tend to store better than hardneck, so if you are looking for long-term storage, this type is the one to choose.

 How to Store Garlic

 Once you've harvested your garlic, you need to store it properly.
-It is generally best to keep the head whole if you want it to stay fresh for a few months, as it will last a little more than a week if you break it apart.
+It is generally best to keep the head whole if you want it to stay fresh for a few months.
+If you break it apart it will last a little more than a week.
 Garlic likes to be in the dark and as dry as possible with good air circulation.
 A good idea is to store it in a wire mesh basket or paper bag inside the pantry.